chaincodelabs/research-site/research-intro.md

 * Huberman et al. [Monopoly without a Monopolist: An Economic Analysis of the Bitcoin Payment System](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3025604) compares Bitcoin's decentralized design to traditional payment systems in the context of monopolistic prices.
 * Kayal and Rohilla.
 [Bitcoin in the economics and finance literature: a survey](https://link.springer.com/article/10.1007/s43546-021-00090-5) provides a review of Bitcoin-related studies.

+## Usability

+Bitcoin aims to become universally accepted money, yet in introduces a number of novel concepts that may be hard for the general public to grasp.
+An important task for the developers of wallets and other apps that use Bitcoin is to make it approachable.
+The open questions are: how to make Bitcoin more usable?
+Which aspects of the protocol should be hidden from the user, and how to present those that are not?

+Prior work includes:

+* Albayati et al. [A study on the use of cryptocurrency wallets from a user experience perspective](https://onlinelibrary.wiley.com/doi/abs/10.1002/hbe2.313) examines the factors impacting the utilization of cryptocurrency wallets.
+* Voskobojnikov.
+[Towards understanding and improving the crypto-asset user experience](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0401956) (PhD thesis) analyzes the profiles of cryptocurrency users and the UX challenges they face.

+See also: [Wallet Scrutiny](https://walletscrutiny.com/), a project to check Bitcoin wallets for code reproducibility.

 # Research Areas in Lightning and Second-Layer Protocols